Wednesday, December 29, 2021

 17. Scale and Spider Mite on Citrus

 Check your trees daily.
-A little honeydew and a few cobwebs will turn into an infestation (of scale insects and spidermites, respectively).
-This is the only time you have to leap into action and invest real time on the trees.
+A little honeydew and a few cobwebs will turn into an infestation (of scale insects and spider mites, respectively).
 The scale above was after a long winter indoors.
 I found it only as the trees moved outside in May.
 The little suckers eluded me on the side of the tree closest to the window in a deep windowsill.

 Luckily, that time, I had help.
 Migrating common yellow throats snapped up all the scale I had missed.
 Magic.

 Indoors, be methodical.
-If you see clear sticky spots (so-called honeydew from scale) on leaves, inspect your tree all over.
-Ditto is you see ants rushing up and down (they are attracted to the sweet honeydew).
+If you see clear sticky spots (the honeydew from scale) on leaves, inspect your tree all over.
+Ditto if you see ants rushing up and down on your outdoor trees (they are attracted to the sweet honeydew).
 Check along the midribs of the leaves, top and bottom.
 Scale may also lurk on new growth, on thinner branches, and in branch-joints.
-Remove scale by crushing with a finger nail (I know, but trust me, you will want to), or swab each scale insect with rubbing alcohol on a cotton bud, or scrubbing them off with an old toothbrush.
+Remove scale by crushing with a finger nail (I know, but trust me), or swab each scale insect with rubbing alcohol on a cotton bud, or scrub them off with an old toothbrush.
 I prefer squashing.
 It is so final.

-For a serious scale attack I wash the scale off the leaves with liquid dish soap that contains a degreaser.
-I gently use the rough side of a Scotch Brite sponge and even a tooth brush for tricky crevasses.
-Just don't scrub the leaves so hard you scratch them.
+For a serious scale attack I wash the scale off the leaves with a solution of liquid dish soap that contains a degreaser.
+I gently use a sponge and or a tooth brush for tricky crevasses.
+Don't scrub the leaves so hard you scratch them.

 It takes me about 25 minutes to wash every single leaf on my Thai limes.
 Tedious, but in the big scheme of things?
 Not so bad.